onlyquake/xonotic-wiki/Repository_Access.md

 The **git://** protocol uses port **9418**, which may be a problem if you’re behind a **strict firewall**.
 You may instead use the clone url http://git.xonotic.org/xonotic/xonotic.git (however, using the git protocol directly is preferred for performance reasons).

-For Windows users: once finished cloning move to the main repository (`cd xonotic`) and checkout the branch Mario/Win64 with the command:

-    git checkout -b Mario/win64 origin/Mario/win64

 Now the game can be compiled and run with the following commands:

     ./all compile -r